-KPMG Professional Services a professional closed joint stock company registered in the Kingdom of Saudi Arabia with the paid-up capital of SAR 15,000,000.
-Previously known as KPMG Al Fozan & Partners Certified Public Accountants.
-A member firm of the KPMG global organization of independent member firms affiliated with KPMG International Limited
+KPMG Professional Services, a professional closed joint stock company registered in the Kingdom of Saudi Arabia.
+With the paid-up capital of (25,000,000) SAR.
+(Previously known as "KPMG Al Fozan & Partners Certified Public Accountants") A non-partner member firm of the KPMG global organization of independent member firms affiliated with KPMG international Limited, a private English company limited by guarantee.
+All rights reserved.

-Commercial Registration of the headquarter in Riyadh is 1010425494.
+Commercial Registration of the headquarters in Riyadh is 1010425494.